 All Austrian research institutions2 are eligible to apply.
-The proposed research must be carried out in Austria under the auspices of the Austrian lead research institution.
-Applications are submitted by the research institution where the project is to be carried out.
+The proposed research must be carried out in Austria under the auspices of the Austrian lead research institution by the principal investigator together with the research institution where the project is to be carried out.
+The research institution must provide the necessary infrastructure.